arons1/Cryptocurrency-Icons/README.md

 # Cryptocurrency-Icons
-Icons for open use and contribution.
+Cryptocurrency Icons in SVG and PNG format, free to use and mention Infinity Wallet.

+Made for and by [Infinity Wallet](https://infinitywallet.io/)